ahnbang/ahnbang/README.md

 # ABOUT ME
 👋Hi there!
 I'm web backend developer using Java and SpringBoot.
-Untile I became a backend developer, I was interested in AI about computer vision.
-So, I was going to enter the "AI&VISION LAB" in Konkuk Graduate University for a master's couse. but I was interested in web development more than AI, So I boldly gave up the master's course and became a web backend developer.
+Until I became a backend developer, I had been interested in AI about computer vision.
+So, I was going to enter the "AI&VISION LAB" in Konkuk Graduate University for a master's couse. but I was interested in web development more than AI, So I made my mind to give up the master's course and became a web backend developer.
 I have experience in implementing shopping mall functions using JPA and Rich Domain Model Pattern.
-Recently I completed a shopping mall project using Mybatis and Anemic Domain Model Pattern, have experience distributing the project through AWS.
+Recently I completed a shopping mall project using Mybatis and Anemic Domain Model Pattern.
+Also, I have experience distributing the project through AWS.

-Currently, I became interested in solving concurrency problems and optimizing performance by a recent proeject so stuying about this filed.
+Currently, I'm interested in solving concurrency problems and optimizing performance so I'm trying to study these part.

 ---